ncatlab/nlab-content/pages/8/4/0/5/25048/content.md

 The [[quotient set]] of a prelattice by the [[equivalence relation]] $x \equiv y$ is a [[lattice]].

-Also in the same way as lattices, one could either assume that prelattices have top and bottom elements, in which those without top and bottom elements are **unboounded prelattices** or **pseudoprelattices**, or prelattices do not have top and bottom elements, in which those with top and bottom elements are **bounded prelattices**.
+Also in the same way as lattices, one could either assume that prelattices have top and bottom elements, in which those without top and bottom elements are **unbounded prelattices** or **pseudoprelattices**, or prelattices do not have top and bottom elements, in which those with top and bottom elements are **bounded prelattices**.

 ## As a category